farnunglab/NFCtoQuartzy/README.md

 ![NFCtoQuartzy Logo.](NFCToQuartzy_Logo.jpg)
 # NFCtoQuartzy
-A workflow that lets lab members reorder common lab supplies by tapping an NFC tag (or scanning a QR code).
+A workflow that lets lab members reorder common lab supplies from Quartzy by tapping an NFC tag (or scanning a QR code).
 The workflow makes use of Cloudflare Worker.

 When a tag is scanned: